Monday 28th August - Friday 1st September 2017

 Prior to undertaking City Experience, as part of the Humanities curriculum, students will develop a research hypothesis to be explored in the City.
 Students will have independent time each day to refine their hypothesis and collect related data.
 On their return to the College each student will prepare a presentation highlighting what they learned in relation to their hypothesis.
 This will form one of the Common Assessment Items for Humanities in semester 2.

-To build responsibility and confidence students will travel on public transport to and from the city each day with decreasing levels of teacher supervision.
+To build responsibility and confidence students will travel on public transport to and from the city each day with increasing independence.

 Students who do not attend the city for the week are still required at school.
 They will undertake a similar program using school based resources.